sastraxi/great-bear-postgraphile/learn.md

 # This is a learning repo.

-This page will take you on a guided tour of the codebase. if you found it hard to follow, please submit a pull request with clarifications.
+This page will take you on a guided tour of the codebase.
+If you find it hard to follow, please feel free to submit a pull request with clarifications (or simply an issue!).

+## What we're building

+Great Bear is a food delivery application that allows users to order food to be dead-dropped by drones.

+---

 ## Graphile's design decisions

+* `snake_case` to `camelCase`

 ---